untoldengine/UntoldEngine/docs/Architecture/outOfCore.md

 ### 2. Stub registration

-For an OOC tile, `registerProgressiveStubEntity(...)` creates one ECS stub per mesh leaf:
+For an OOC tile, `registerUntoldProgressiveStubEntity(...)` creates one ECS stub per renderable `RuntimeAssetNode`:

 - transform and bounds are registered immediately
 - `StreamingComponent` starts as `.unloaded`
 - the stub is inserted into the octree
 - no GPU buffers are created yet
+- renderable nodes are always child entities, including single-node assets, so descendant tracking is consistent

 ### 3. CPU registry

-Each stub stores a `CPUMeshEntry` in `ProgressiveAssetLoader`, including:
+Each stub stores a `CPURuntimeEntry` in `ProgressiveAssetLoader`, including:

+- source `RuntimeAssetNode`
-- source asset node reference
+- source `.untold` URL
-- vertex descriptor
 - unique mesh name
 - estimated GPU bytes
 - original loading policy